 Some examples include friendliness of staff, recipes of pizzas, service quality, etc.

-Thematic analysis also can have several sub-themes under each of these main themes.
+The thematic analysis also can have several sub-themes under each of these main themes.
 However, to achieve that level of data extraction, the text analytics algorithm implemented should be advanced as well.

 The importance of text analysis